abhinavr11/anakin_assignment/README.md

 Scraping of BigBasket

 ### Scraped all the products present on BigBasket
-### Performed bias detection on the scraped data to some extent
+### Performed bias detection on the scraped data to some extent @EDA.ipynb

 ## Instructions for Running :
 ` Run script1.py for manually timed run` <br>